Correcaminos UAT

-Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas, simply known as Correcaminos UAT, is a Mexican professional football club based in Ciudad Victoria, Tamaulipas.
-It competes in Liga de Expansión MX, the second level division of Mexican football.

-Correcaminos played in the Primera División de México from the 1987–88 season to the 1994–95 season.
-They play in the Estadio Marte R. Gómez, which has a capacity of 10,520, the team is named after the Greater Roadrunner native to the region, which is also the Universidad Autónoma de Tamaulipas' official mascot.
+Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas, commonly known as Correcaminos UAT, is a professional football club based in Ciudad Victoria, Tamaulipas.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Marte R. Gómez.
+Founded in 1980, the club represents the Universidad Autónoma de Tamaulipas (UAT), named after the Greater Roadrunner native to the region, which is also the UAT's official mascot.

 History

-The club was founded in 1980 and represents the UAT as well as the city of Ciudad Victoria.
+The club was founded on August 24, 1980, represents the UAT as well as the city of Ciudad Victoria, Tamaulipas.
 It replaced the city's former team, Los Cuerudos, following the team's folding in 1978.
 The club joined the Segunda División de México in 1982 and played in the 1982–83 tournament.
-In the 1986–87 tournament, the club reached the championship final against the Universidad Autónoma de Querétaro having to play a decisive third game in the Estadio Azteca where the club finally managed to beat Querétaro in a penalty shootout and earning their first Promotion.
+In the 1986–87 tournament, the club reached the championship final against Querétaro, having to play a decisive third game in the Estadio Azteca in Mexico City where the club finally managed to beat Querétaro in a penalty shootout and earning their first Promotion.
 The club did not fare so well in their first year in the Primera División de México finishing tied dead last with Atlético Potosino and only avoided being relegated by a goal difference.
-Before the 1988–89 tournament, the club managed to keep its category after buying the Deportivo Neza franchise and taking over their vacant spot.
+Before the 1988–89 tournament, the club managed to keep its category after buying the Deportivo Neza franchise, relocating it to Ciudad Victoria and taking over their vacant spot.
 The club would go on to play 7 years in the Primera División before been relegated in 1995, this time they did not buy any franchise to save their status and instead accepted their fate of playing in the newly created Liga de Ascenso de México.
 In the summer 1997, the club reached its first final since joining the league only to lose it to Tigres UANL who would go on to be promoted to the Primera División having won the previous tournament as well.
-In the Apertura 2005 and Clausura 2006, the club had one of the strongest teams in the league finishing first in both tournament but losing in the round robin first to León and then to Indios de Ciudad Juárez in semi-finals.
+In the Apertura 2005 and Clausura 2006, the club had one of the strongest teams in the league finishing first in both tournament but losing in the round robin first to León and then to Indios de Ciudad Juárez in the semi-finals.